 The L.A.
-River is surrounded by natural beauty and easily accessible urban amenities, which makes it a perfect paddling getaway that delivers on its promises without having to leave the city.
-It is a rewarding paddling retreat that everyone must see with their own eyes to believe.
+River is surrounded by natural beauty and easily accessible urban amenities, making it a perfect urban paddling destination that delivers on its promises without leaving the city.
+It is a rewarding paddling retreat that everyone should experience firsthand to truly appreciate.

-Kayaking and canoeing are now permitted on two designated stretches of the Los Angeles River; the 2.5-mile Elysian Valley River section and the 2-mile Sepulveda Basin River section.
-The peace and tranquility of these two relatively unknown Los Angeles paddling getaways are a welcome haven for all those who have paddled here.
-You will witness first-hand a scenic stretch of the Los Angeles River that offers a pleasurable jaunt for both novice and experienced kayakers, downriver through Class I and Class II sections.
-As you paddle through gentle ripples and eddies, the river winds its way along picturesque ridges, where you can catch a glimpse of a variety of birds, such as great white herons, geese, ducks, and egrets.
+Kayaking and canoeing are now permitted on two designated stretches of the Los Angeles River: the 2.5-mile Elysian Valley River section and the 2-mile Sepulveda Basin River section.
+These relatively unknown Los Angeles paddling getaways offer a peaceful and tranquil haven for all who venture here.
+Paddlers can witness a scenic stretch of the river, with a pleasurable journey through Class I and Class II sections for both novice and experienced kayakers.
+As you glide through gentle ripples and eddies, the river winds along picturesque ridges, where you may spot a variety of birds such as great white herons, geese, ducks, and egrets.

-You may need to portage around a few low flow areas, and maneuver through an occasional riffle.
-Also, keep in mind the river can become more turbulent after a heavy rain, which can create water hazards.
-Water quality is subject to change without notice after a recent rain.
-Here in Southern California, the general rule of thumb is to wait 72 hours after rain before getting back in the water.
-As an extra precaution, avoid hand-to-face water contact and put plugs in the self-bailing holes.
-There is a rinse station at Egret Park.
+Paddlers should be aware that they may need to portage around low-flow areas and maneuver through occasional riffles.
+The river can also become more turbulent after heavy rain, creating potential water hazards.
+Water quality can change without notice after rainfall, so the general rule is to wait 72 hours before getting back in the water.
+As an extra precaution, avoid hand-to-face water contact and use the rinse station at Egret Park to clean your gear.

 Map of LA River